Georgia Hall: 2020–present

 In 2020, the tour was heavily affected by the COVID-19 pandemic.
-Hall competed on the Rose Ladies Series, winning event six at Bearwood Lakes and event seven at The Shire.
+Hall competed on the Rose Ladies Series, winning event six at Bearwood Lakes. and event seven at The Shire.
 She finished runner-up in the overall standings to Charley Hull.
 In September, she won for the second time on the LPGA tour.
 Her maiden win in the United States was secured at the Cambia Portland Classic, where she overcame Ashleigh Buhai in a sudden-death playoff.
 Prior to the playoff, Hall had held a one-stroke lead with one hole remaining, but scored a bogey, before triumphing at the second playoff hole.
 In November, Hall hit a seven-under-par 64 in her opening round to set a new course record at Royal Greens Golf and Country Club in the Saudi Ladies International.
 She finished runner-up, after Emily Kristine Pedersen defeated her in a playoff.

 Hall declined the opportunity to compete for Great Britain at the Tokyo Summer Olympics in 2021, citing concerns about her "exhausting schedule" and the effect it would have on her preparation for upcoming events.
-She then finished T6th at the 2021 Evian Championship in France.
+She then finished tied-6th at the 2021 Evian Championship in France.
 She shot a 64 in the final round to finish the tournament 13-under-par, five strokes behind tournament winner Minjee Lee.
 In the 2021 Women's British Open at Carnoustie, Hall shot a five-under-par 67 on the final day to finish in a tie for second, one shot behind Anna Nordqvist.
-Hall was a member of the European team that triumphed 1513 over USA in the 2021 Solheim Cup at the Inverness Club, Toledo, Ohio.
-She finished 121 from her four matches with her win coming in the foursomes with teammate Leona Maguire.
+Hall was a member of the European team that triumphed 15–13 over USA in the 2021 Solheim Cup at the Inverness Club, Toledo, Ohio.
+She finished 1–2–1 from her four matches with her win coming in the foursomes with teammate Leona Maguire.
 They beat Yealimi Noh and Brittany Altomare 1 up.
 In the singles, Hall was defeated by Nelly Korda 1 up.
 During 2021, Hall recorded six top-10 finishes from eight starts on the Ladies European Tour, but with no victories.
 She finished the year at 29 in the world rankings.

 In March 2022, Hall won the Saudi Ladies International in Jeddah by five strokes, to win her second Ladies European Tour competition.
 Hall came close to winning the Aramco Series-London in June, but finished runner-up after Bronte Law made a 50-foot eagle putt at the final hole to claim victory.
-At the 2022 Evian Championship, she finished T8th, marking her third top-10 finish in her last six majors.
-In August, she finished T22nd in the Women's British Open at Muirfield, and then finished third at the ISPS Handa World Invitational in Northern Ireland.
+At the 2022 Evian Championship, she finished tied-8th, marking her third top-10 finish in her last six majors.
+In August, she finished tied-22nd in the Women's British Open at Muirfield, and then finished third at the ISPS Handa World Invitational in Northern Ireland.
 Hall finished 2022 at 25 in the world rankings.